Mount Anville

 MAP

-GENERAL A detached two story six bay Georgian house with a Doric style porch approached by seven
+GENERAL A detached two storey six bay Georgian house with a Doric style porch approached by

-planted by her and in 1863 plants from Mount Anville were transplanted to create the public gardens in Bray.
+Mount Anville were transplanted in 1863 to create the public gardens in Bray.

-n 1865 Mount Anville was sold to Madame Julia Scully, the Superioress of the Convent of the Sacred Heart,
+In 1865 Mount Anville was sold to Madame Julia Scully, the Superior of the Convent of the Sacred Heart,

-Glasnevin and sister to Vincent Scully QC, MP and a large wing was added to the design of George Ashlin.
-In
+Glasnevin and sister to Vincent Scully QC, MP.
+A large wing was added to the design of George Ashlin

-Mount Anville Road.
-A garden fountain designed by Baird & Thompson which has been used at the Great
+fountain designed by Baird & Thompson which has been used at the Great Exhibition and installed at

 YEAR BUILT circa 1798